minsun-ss/mads/README.md

 Songs: Camila Cabello mostly.
 Shameless and Liar.

+#### SIADS 622 - Information Visualization 2
+An extension of 522.
+This is quite the late review, but you definitely don't want to take this course while you're doing the capstone.
+Between work and the capstone, I literally have 0 memories of the course other than doing the absolute bare minimum to get this going and it's a pity this was rolled out so late becuase honestly I would've benefited a lot more from this outside of the milestone/capstones.
+It's a lot of altair and like the previous visualization class, you'll get penalized for not replicating the charts perfectly.
+Also I'm pretty sure I didn't deserve the grade I got for this course due the final curve that applied to my particular iteration of the class.

+Workload: light/medium

 #### SIADS 630 - Casual Inference

 Programming assignments on par with 631 I think.
 Maybe a little easier because you'll almost exclusively use one